asarav/fullstack-ts-langchain/README.md

 - Dockerization with docker compose files to build and run the client, server, and mongodb in containers simultaneously with the proper environment values
 - Manifest files for running containers within K8's locally (Windows)
 - Introduction of vector stores for better storage of entities so that agents can build their identity over time and constrain themselves to that identity
-- Adding summarization modules implemented in chain version to the agent version
 - Updating chain prompt to include current date and time.
 - Responsive UI
 - Unit test suite for both server and client?